ReadyResearchers/Predicting-NBA-contracts/README.md

 # Predicting-NBA-contracts
-## Title: Using machine learning to predict how much NBA players are worth in free agency
+## VORP_Analysis: Using machine learning to predict how much NBA players are worth in free agency

 I want to be able to find how much a NBA free agent should get paid based off of their stats, with a main foucs using VORP(Value over Replacement Player).
 I will be using current contracts of players in order to find out how much current NBA front offices view VORP is worth based on VORP and other statistics.